kmille/riseup-vpn-configurator/README.md

 If you use [py3status](https://github.com/ultrabug/py3status) as i3bar implementation, you can use [monitor_riseupvpn.py](/monitoring/monitor_riseupvpn.py) for monitoring.

 # Known issues
 RiseupVPN does not support IPv6.
 It's routed over the tunnel but then gets blocked.
 Also, the VPN hangs after suspend ([see Arch Wiki](https://wiki.archlinux.org/title/OpenVPN#Client_daemon_not_reconnecting_after_suspend)).
 To solve this issue, the AUR package uses [openvpn-reconnect](https://aur.archlinux.org/packages/openvpn-reconnect) as a dependency.
+The official Linux clients add firewall rules.
+This client does not touch your firewall.

 # Changelog
 v1.0.4: You can specify user/group in the config file.
 For the tests, use VPN_USER/VPN_GROUP env variables to overwrite the default (openvpn).
 Fixes [#5](https://github.com/kmille/riseup-vpn-configurator/issues/5)